Z80-Retro/Z80-Retro-Manual/Z80-RETRO-EMULATOR.md

 #### !!!
 WARNING !!! ####

-**Ths process can damage your host filesystem if you get it wrong.
+**This process can damage your host file system if you get it wrong.
 Make sure you only format the loop device after setting it up.**

-This step is a bit more complicated and these steps are definately ONLY going to work on a linux host.
+This step is a bit more complicated and these steps are definitely ONLY going to work on a Linux host.

 ```bash
 $ cd 2063-Z80-cpm/filesystem